-After a mere handful of days since premiering the title track of their new EP, “Tenebrous Labyrinth“, Denver-based trio of impenitent metallers Pile Of Priests return.
+After a mere handful of days since premiering the title track of their new EP, ‘Tenebrous Labyrinth‘, Denver-based trio of impenitent metallers Pile Of Priests returns.

-Not just return either, but return bearing gifts of gruesome cargo for our listening enjoyment, with said EP streaming in full via Soundcloud below.
+Not just return either but return bearing gifts of gruesome cargo for our listening enjoyment, with said EP streaming in full below.

-The rampant brutality riddling this thing with shear, unbridled aggression and wretched heaviness is a thing most enjoyable indeed.
+The rampant brutality riddling this thing with sheer, unbridled aggression, and wretched heaviness is a thing most enjoyable indeed.

 Their caustic, contemptuous attack on mediocrity is done with energetic zeal and aggressive aplomb.
 Ever-changing time signatures and levels of intensity govern the severity with which they wound you, and the occasionally altered vocal styling only adds to their overall damage.

-It awaits you below and is also available for purchase now at the band’s Bandcamp page.
+It awaits you below and is also available for purchase now on the band’s Bandcamp page.